talkable/talkable-docs/source/advanced_features/converting_into_localization.rst

     This code creates new Localization named "Friend share email subject" that you are able to change on the Advocate Share Page.

-  2. Navigate to Friend Share email |rarr| Extra fields to see Email Subject field:
+  2. Navigate to Friend Share email → Extra fields to see Email Subject field:

     .. image:: /_static/img/advanced_features/campaign_editor_subject.png